 overall the best 2 meter rig that was produced from the late 70s till mid 80s.
 See one buy it getting a bit scarce now as people are not parting with them to easily nowadays.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Kenwood TR-9000.
+We collect prices paid by real hams over the years to help you estimate the value of a used Kenwood TR-9000.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Kenwood TR-9000 might be around:
+Based on historic data, today's second-hand price of the Kenwood TR-9000 is around: